 The road was steep and only eight bags of wheat could be transported by ox wagon at a time and was only in use until 1824.
 It stayed open as a footpath, and in 1952, a group of school children from Franschhoek and Villiersdorp laid cairns of stones along the road, which were whitewashed.
 In 1978 this path became the new water pipeline for the village’s drinking water.

 In 1824, Lord Charles Somerset ordered a new road to be built at the cost of 8,735 pounds by the village’s African Corps.
 These soldiers were waiting in the Cape for a sea passage to England and were used to keeping them busy while permission for the trip was sought.

 Mr. Daniel Hugo of the farm Cabriere was given the contract to feed the soldiers.
 He utilized a Goat-wagon pulled by six goats.

 With the arrival of the Post Wagon in 1952, a beacon was erected at the top of the pass where the “Cats se Pad” (cats’ path) and the newer road met, and one wagon rode over a piece of wet cement to leave a track for future generations.
 I wonder if it is still there.

 A third new road was built in 1933 and is still in use today.

-We highly recommend Franschhoek as a great place to visit.
+We highly recommend Franschhoek as a wonderful place to visit.
 We had dinner with a family who moved to Franschhoek two decades ago as their ideal retirement community.

 PS.
-This was a cold day and a few days later I had a cold.
-My fault for not bringing anything warm on this trip.
+It was a chilly day, and a few days later, I had a cold—my fault for not bringing anything warm on this trip.

-On June 21, 2019, the Western Cape was hit with very strong storms.
+On June 21, 2019, the Western Cape was hit with powerful storms.
 After rock falls, the Franschhoek Pass was closed.
 My sister sent me these photographs published in the media.